Andrettin/Wyrmsun/readme.txt

 - 1.7.2
 -----------------------------------------------------------------------

+* Buildings
+- Fixed issue which sometimes caused the Teuton town hall to briefly flicker before changing graphics after the research of Masonry.

 * Grand Strategy
 - Added three new dwarven characters who may potentially become rulers: Oin, Andvari and Regin.
 - Added Hordaland province in Norway.